samjulien/blog/_includes/asides/node.markdown

 If we set up everything together, we will get a response from the server saying that "no authorization token was found".

-Now, to be able to interact again with our endpoints, we will have to obtain an access token from Auth0.
-There are multiple ways to do this and [the strategy that we will use depends on the type of client application we are developing](https://auth0.com/docs/api-auth/which-oauth-flow-to-use).
+Now, to be able to interact with our endpoints again, we will have to obtain an access token from Auth0.
+There are multiple ways to do this and [the strategy that we will use depends on the type of the client application we are developing](https://auth0.com/docs/api-auth/which-oauth-flow-to-use).
 For example, if we are developing a Single Page Application (SPA), we will use what is called the [_Implicit Grant_](https://auth0.com/docs/api-auth/tutorials/implicit-grant).
 If we are developing mobile application, we will use the [_Authorization Code Grant Flow with PKCE_](https://auth0.com/docs/api-auth/tutorials/authorization-code-grant-pkce).
 There are other flows available at Auth0.
 However, for a simple test like this one, we can use our Auth0 dashboard to get one.

 Therefore, we can head back to [the _APIs_ section in our Auth0 dashboard](https://manage.auth0.com/#/apis), click on the API we created before, and then click on the _Test_ section of this API.
 There, we will find a button called _Copy Token_.
 Let's click on this button to copy an access token to our clipboard.